Scrapes and Breaks Repaired

 |

-Base board damage is never a good thing, but if it happens, it doesn't necessarily mean all is lost.
-There are reliable, approved procedures you can follow to put you valuable circuit boards board back in play.
+Baseboard damage is never good, but if it happens, it doesn't necessarily mean all is lost.
+There are reliable, approved procedures you can follow to put your valuable circuit boards back in play.

 Several members of the Circuit Technology Center team contributed to this feature story.